Joshkaki00/OpenBus/README.md

     ```
 5. Create a pull request.

-## License

-OpenBus is licensed under the GLP 3 License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

 For any questions or suggestions, please open an issue on GitHub or contact me at joshkaki00@gmail.com.